-- A. School year employees hired before 7/1/06, except food service, bus drivers, van drivers, and bus aides, will receive vacation pay according to the following: - 1.
-Employees must be regularly scheduled to work at least 1,040 hours per year. - 2.
-Part-time employees shall receive vacation time at the rate of the number of hours per week they are regularly scheduled to work. - 3.
-Vacation shall be paid according to the following schedule: - a.
-After the 1st and through the 10th year 2 weeks - b.
-After the 10th and through the 20th year 3 weeks - c.
-After the 20th year 4 weeks - 4.
-School year employees hired after 7/1/06 shall receive paid vacations according to the following schedule. - a.
-After the 1^{st} and through the 10^{th} year -1 week - b.
-After the 10^{th} and through the 20^{th} year 2 weeks - c.
-After the 20^{th} year -3 weeks - 5.
-In lieu of vacation time, vacation shall be paid at the end of the school year to eligible employees not later than the final payroll of the school year.
+- School year employees hired before 7/1/06, except food service, bus drivers, van drivers, A. and bus aides, will receive vacation pay according to the following: - Employees must be regularly scheduled to work at least 1,040 hours per year.
+1. - Part-time employees shall receive vacation time at the rate of the number of hours 2. per week they are regularly scheduled to work. - Vacation shall be paid according to the following schedule: 3. - After the 1st and through the 10th year 2 weeks - After the 10th and through the 20th year 3 weeks b. - After the 20th year 4 weeks C. - School year employees hired after 7/1/06 shall receive paid vacations 4. according to the following schedule.

-- B. Food service, bus drivers, van drivers, and bus aides shall be paid vacation according to the following schedule: - 1.
-Part-time employees who work more than 1040 hours but less than 2080 hours shall receive vacation time at the rate of the number of hours per week they are regularly scheduled to work. - 2.
-Extra trips, summer hours and catering events are not counted in calculating vacation pay. - 3.
-Food service, bus drivers, van drivers, and bus aides hired before 7/ 1/06, shall be paid at the rate of their regularly scheduled hours at the conclusion of the school year according to the following schedule: - a.
-After two (2) school years 1 week - b.
-After five (5) school years -2 weeks - c.
-After ten (10) school years 3 weeks - 4.
-Food service, bus drivers, van drivers, and aides hired after 7/1/06 shall be paid at the rate of their regularly scheduled hours at the conclusion of the school year according to the following schedule: - a.
-After two (2) school years 2 days - b.
-After five (5) school years 5 days - c.
-After ten (10) school years 10 days - C. Beginning in 2011-2012, employees eligible for vacation days as of June 30, 2010 shall receive 2 additional paid vacation days on the Wednesday before Thanksgiving and the Friday before Spring Break.
+- After the 1^{st} and through the 10^{th} year -1 week After the 10^{th} and through the 20^{th} year -2 weeks b. - After the 20th year 3 weeks c. - In lieu of vacation time, vacation shall be paid at the end of the school year to 5. eligible employees not later than the final payroll of the school year. - Food service, bus drivers, van drivers, and bus aides shall be paid vacation according to B. the following schedule: - Part-time employees who work more than 1040 hours but less than 2080 1. hours shall receive vacation time at the rate of the number of hours per week they are regularly scheduled to work. - Extra trips, summer hours and catering events are not counted in calculating 2. vacation pay. - Food service, bus drivers, van drivers, and bus aides hired before 7/1/06, shall be 3. paid at the rate of their regularly scheduled hours at the conclusion of the school year according to the following schedule: - After two (2) school years 1 week a.

+- b.
+After five (5) school years 2 weeks

+- c.
+After ten (10) school years 3 weeks

+- 4. Food service, bus drivers, van drivers, and aides hired after 7/1/06 shall be paid at the rate of their regularly scheduled hours at the conclusion of the school year according to the following schedule:

+- a.
+After two (2) school years 2 days

+- b.
+After five (5) school years 5 days

+- c.
+After ten (10) school years 10 days

+- C. Beginning in 2011-2012, employees eligible for vacation days as of June 30, 2010 shall receive 2 additional paid vacation days on the Wednesday before Thanksgiving and the Friday before Spring Break.